 Here are the Glow Power plans on our database for NSW.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Here are the Glow Power plans on our database for SE QLD.
 These costs are based on the Energex network in Brisbane but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Glow Power Energy Plans

-The Everyday Saver is a variable rate plan, featuring a large pay on time discount off electricity usage charges.
-This product has a monthly billing cycle which requires customers to sign up online and pay by direct debit.
+The Everyday Saver is a variable rate plan with a monthly billing cycle which requires customers to sign up online and pay by direct debit.
 Bills and any correspondence must also be received by email.

 Given that Glow Power is still in its infancy in Australia, account management and online tools still appear to be fairly basic.
 Customers can, however, create an account to pay bills online.
 The Glow Power website also has a frequently asked questions (FAQs) section where customers can browse a range of energy-related queries.